Riding the Trend or Protecting Profits | Maxim Integrated Products Inc. (MXIM)

-Maxim Integrated Products Inc. (NASDAQ:MXIM) went up by 1.40% from its latest closing price compared to the recent 1-year high of $74.87.
-The company’s stock price has collected 0.11% of gains in the last five trading sessions.
-Press Release reported on 10/28/20 that Maxim Integrated’s Health Sensor Platform 3.0 Reduces Development Time of Healthcare Wearables by At Least Six Months
+Maxim Integrated Products Inc. (NASDAQ:MXIM) went up by 2.00% from its latest closing price compared to the recent 1-year high of $79.76.
+The company’s stock price has collected 16.11% of gains in the last five trading sessions.
+Press Release reported on 11/04/20 that Maxim Integrated’s Automotive Sequential LED Lighting IC Cuts Size in Half and Reduces Cost by 25 Percent

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.